Tung-Sol: 1950s

-Electron Tube Tests
+Electron tube tests

-In January–February 1953, Tung-Sol described testing procedures for the Electron tube in an issue of Signal magazine.
+In January–February 1953, Tung-Sol described testing procedures for the Electron tube in an issue of SIGNAL, magazine.
 The advertisement and imagery had a naming as Wham-O. Every electron tube was subjected to a physical "beating" by a machine.
 A table would have four electron tubes mounted and that machine would provide a tremendous jolt applied by a heavy-duty steel ram smashing the movable table.
 The significance of having four electron tubes in the test was to simulate the four directions, insuring stability in every direction.
 The machine was accelerated at 1000 times the pull of gravity.
 (The pull of gravity is 9.8 meters per second squared and represented 1000 times greater as, 9800 m / s2.)
 This procedure gave the electron tubes that were mounted this tremendous abuse in attempts of conducting reliable service potential.
 The test insured the preferred high degree of uniformity specified by the armed services.
 There were other exact test procedures and inspections for the electron tubes to be mechanically and electronically sturdier in use or greater dependability.

 objective of theses quality control tests were to have top performing, efficient service life based on longevity, and defer constant maintenance for radio tubes, TV tubes, and special industrial applications devices.